lilygoose89/startupchiangmai/_drafts/four-software-companies-leading-communities-in-chiang-mai.md

 ## ThinkNET

-The team behind the Chiang Mai Developer Meetups, ThinkNet are a&nbsp;
+The team behind the Chiang Mai Developer Meetups, ThinkNET is a software workshop with big emphasis on company culture.
+Founded in Bangkok, the team that set up shop here in Chiang Mai were more than happy to ditch the rate-race commuter grind of the big city to embrace Chiang Mai's more laidback lifestyle.
+Just because they enjoy work-life balance doesn't mean they lack ambition though, they're a talented team creating cutting edge products that also&nbsp;

 ## Artisan Digital

 Words

+* Website:&nbsp;
+* Facebook:
+* Email:
+* Phone:

 ## Iglu